For Mandy, Jude, and Karen.

 4. A wife will desire to control her husband.

 Foh’s interpretation, adopted by some, is that a women will desire to control her husband, but, despite this desire, her husband will rule her.
-Foh bases her interpretation on a comparison of Genesis 3:16 with Genesis 4:7 where the keywords teshuqah and mashal (“rule”) also appear.
+Foh bases her interpretation on a comparison of Genesis 3:16 with Genesis 4:7 where the keywords teshuqah and mashal (“rule”) also occur.
 However, there are some significant differences between Genesis 3:16 and 4:7.

 Early Translations of Teshuqah